 New Hampshire Paralegal Salary and Job Outlook

-In 2014, New Hampshire paralegals brought home an average salary of $47,630, which is nearly the same as the US average.1 With a low unemployment rate of 3.9%, the state is tied for sixth lowest in the nation.2 The job outlook for paralegals in New Hampshire is decent, if slightly lower than average for the country.
-An increase of 11.1% in paralegal and legal assistant jobs is expected in New Hampshire through 2022.3
+In 2015, New Hampshire paralegals brought home an average salary of $50,640, which was close to the US average.1 With an unemployment rate of 2.8%, the state has the second-lowest unemployment rate in the nation.2 The job outlook for paralegals in New Hampshire is positive, with an increase of 4.1% in paralegal and legal assistant jobs expected through 2026, similar to the national average for this field.3